-- Primary schools must sends everything that they have to the secondary school and keep nothing themselves. - Secondary schools must retain copies of the person's file up until their 26th birthday
+- Primary schools must send everything that they have to the secondary school and keep nothing themselves. - Secondary schools must retain copies of the person's file up until their 26th birthday

 New Please Note: This guidance along with the child protection policy template will be extensively reviewed and revised as soon as the Government and DFE publish the next edition of DFE Keeping Children Safe in Education and HM Working Together to Safeguard Children or other statutory guidance which will inform on roles, responsibilities and practices to be brought into place and action.
+It is also vital that a school reviews policy and procedures at regular intervals and linked to any contextual ad relevant safeguarding concerns.